BryceVandegrift/hot-plate/Build.md

   recommended.
 - Small side cutters for cutting components' leads.
 - Desk lamp and or magnifying glass
-- An ISCP programmer for programming the microcontroller
+- An ICSP programmer for programming the microcontroller
 - Solder suitable for soldering electronics.
 - Solder wick for removing excess of solder.
 - 90-99% Isopropyl Alcohol for removing the excess of flux after soldering.